 How Much Does University of Utah Cost?overall average net price of U of U is $14,773.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for U of U

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of U of U, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At U of U, approximately 31% of students took out student loans averaging $8,997 a year.
-That adds up to $35,988 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At U of U, approximately 30% of students took out student loans averaging $10,238 a year.
+That adds up to $40,952 over four years for those students.

 Location of University of Utah

 Contact details for U of U are given below.